 Once inside, you find the lobby with the flags of the services and “The Homecoming” statue.
 This artwork is simple, yet profound.
 For anyone who has ever experienced a homecoming of any kind, you will understand this expression.
 Just thinking about it gets me verklempt.
 OK.

 From there, the staircase spirals down to the museum level, kind of taking you to a different world.
 On the glass wall of the staircase are panels depicting various vessels of the country that show a history of naval technology.
-At the info desk is Jim O’Donnell, answering a visitor’s question.

 At the bottom of the stairs is a stained glass of memorial for the Navy Nurse Corps.
 The current exhibition is honoring Navy Medicine.
 The graphics for the signs depict the US Navy Ship Mercy.
 She serves from the west coast.